antonypap/antonypap/README.md

 </div>

 <p align="center">
-I am an Electrical and Computer Engineering graduate from the National Technical University of Athens and currently interested in research in the field of Machine Learning and Computer Vision. 🤖
+ECE graduate from NTUA, currently pursuing a MSc in Applied Machine Learning at Imperial College London and interested in research in the field of Machine Learning and Computer Vision. 🤖
 </p>

 <div id="badges" align="center">